AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/naming-convention.md

 <InlineAlert variant="info" slots="text"/>

 <p>
-The following case options should not be used because they violate the [GraphQL](https://spec.graphql.org/June2018/#sec-Names):
+The following case options should not be used because they violate the <a href="https://spec.graphql.org/June2018/#sec-Names)">GraphQL spec</a>

 - `capitalCase`
 - `dotCase`